reimagined/resolve/docs/typescript-support.md

 </TabItem>
 </Tabs>

-For more information on the used types and their definitions, refer to the API reference:
+For more information on the used types used in the above code sample, refer to the following API reference articles:

 - [`ReadModel`](api/read-model/projection.md)
 - [`ReadModelResolvers`](api/read-model/resolver.md)